fakhouri-junior/NCE_Word2Vec/README.md

 # Word2Vec Negative_Sampling

-This is an efficient implementation of Word2vec on game of thrones textbooks
+This is an efficient implementation of Word2vec on game of thrones textbooks <br />
 Note: This implemented on Windows OS, please find all path strings and change \\ with / if running on linux or Mac

 ### Dependecies: